-In pull-down menus, you will find whether the provider focuses on mental health, substance use or both, the type of care provided, outpatient or inpatient settings, payment accepted, languages spoken, ages served, gender and smoking policy.
+In pull-down menus, you will find whether the provider focuses on mental health, substance use, or both; the type of care provided’ outpatient or inpatient settings’ types of payment accepted; languages spoken; ages served; and smoking policy.

 Once you have a list of treatment providers, it is important to call them and ask more questions to see if they meet your needs.
-For example, you may be looking for a 30 to 90-day residential treatment program while the residential program listed in your search only offers 14 days of programming.
+For example, you may be looking for a 30- to 90-day residential treatment program, while the residential program listed in your search only offers 14 days of programming.
 You may need a program that also deals with trauma, self-harm behaviors, gambling, eating disorders, etc., so it’s important to ask if other issues are addressed as a track, a separate program or folded into the core curriculum.
-Some treatment facilities include the family in treatment, which usually results in better outcomes, while others don’t.
+Additionally, some treatment facilities include the family in treatment, which usually results in better outcomes, while others don’t.

-You may find working with a certified addictions professional helpful to sort through the treatment options to determine the best program to consider given your treatment needs and finances.
+You may find working with a certified addictions professional helpful to sort through the treatment options and determine the best program for your loved one, given treatment needs and finances.